freenas/freenas-docs/userguide/freenas_jails.rst

 FreeNAS® will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
-This setting is important as the IPv4 as the IP address(es) used by your jails must be :command:`ping` able from the FreeNAS® system in order for your jails and any installed software to be accessible.
-If your network topology requires you to change the default value, you will also need to configure a default gateway, and possibly a static route, to the specified network.
-If you change this value, ensure that the subnet mask value is correct as an incorrect mask can make the IP network unreachable.
+This setting is important.
+The IP addresses used by the jails must be pingable from the FreeNAS® system for the jails and any installed software to be accessible.
+If the network topology requires changing the default value, a default gateway and possibly a static route need to be added to the specified network.
+After changing this value, ensure that the subnet mask value is correct, as an incorrect mask can make the IP network unreachable.
 When in doubt, keep the default setting for "IPv4 Network".
-If you are using VMware, make sure that the vswitch is set to "promiscuous mode".
+With VMware, make sure that the vswitch is set to "promiscuous mode".

-Once you click the "Save" button to save the configuration, you are now ready to create and manage jails as described in the rest of this chapter.
+After clicking the "Save" button to save the configuration, the system is ready to create and manage jails as described in the rest of this chapter.

 .. index:: Add Jail, New Jail, Create Jail